JoshuaWink/career-growth-hub/additional_docs/templates/linkedin_optimization/content_calendar.md

 - Content adjustments
 ```

-Remember: Consistency and value-add content are key to building a strong professional brand.
+Remember: Consistency and value-add content are key to building a strong professional presence.